 Investments subject to the equity method of accounting are adjusted for our proportionate share of the investees' earnings and other changes in shareholders' equity, less impairment.
-All equity securities, other than those measured at fair value through earnings, are assessed at least quarterly for other-than-temporary impairment (OTTI).
-For information on accounting policies related to equity securities, refer to Note 1 (Summary of Significant Accounting Policies) to Financial Statements in our 2019 Form 10-K. For information on net gains arising from equity securities refer to the "Market Risk - Equity Securities" section in Management's Discussion and Analysis and Note 8 (Equity Securities) to Financial Statements in our 2019 Form 10-K.
+All equity securities, other than those measured at fair value through earnings, are assessed at least quarterly for possible impairment.
+For information on accounting policies related to equity securities, refer to Note 1 (Summary of Significant Accounting Policies) to Financial Statements in our first quarter 2020 Form 10-Q and our 2019 Form 10-K. For information on net gains arising from equity securities refer to the "Market Risk - Equity Securities" section in Management's Discussion and Analysis and Note 8 (Equity Securities) to Financial Statements in our first quarter 2020 Form 10-Q.